edgelesssys/contrast/dev-docs/security-overview.md

 - The installed runtime plugin (`containerd-shim-contrast-cc-v2`, referenced by the runtime handler) initializes the Confidential Virtual Machine (CVM) using `QEMU`.
 - `QEMU` initializes the CVM’s virtualized environment.
 - AMD SEV-SNP enforces memory encryption: Guest memory is encrypted using a per-VM encryption key, ensuring host isolation.
 - `QEMU` calls AMD SEV-SNP `LAUNCH_MEASURE` which measures the kernel, the kernel command line, and `initramfs`.
-The measurement is stored in procteted registers.
+The measurement is stored in protected registers.

 #### 2. QEMU initializes memory